 What is Fly Fishing and What is a Fly Reel?

-Not everyone who will stumble upon this article are experts and so let’s go back and discuss some of the basics of fly fishing first for the benefit of those who are just starting out.
+Not everyone who will stumble upon this article is an expert and so let’s go back and discuss some of the basics of fly fishing first for the benefit of those who are just starting out.
 What is fly fishing?
 Here are a few important things that you should know.

 Amongst all of the fishing concepts, fly fishing differs from traditional ways of landing your intended catch.
 Fly fishing at its very definition is one method of angling or fishing that usually employs a lightweight lure that’s called an artificial fly.